knassher/FVTT-Teleport/README.md

 # PROJECT CLOSED #

-Unfortunately, I don't have time to mantein the project, that's why I'm closing the project.
+Unfortunately, I don't have time to maintain the project, that's why I'm closing the project.

 The last working version of FVTT that is supported by the module is 0.66.